UMW Bituminous coal strike of 1977–1978: Taft-Hartley and changing attitudes

 On March 6, President Jimmy Carter invoked the national emergency provision of the Taft-Hartley Act.
 An investigatory commission met on March 7, and held hearings at which both union and management witnesses testified.
 The commission's report was issued the following day, and a federal district court issued a temporary injunction ordering the miners back to work on March 9.

 The striking miners ignored the injunction.
 The federal government did little to enforce the order.

 On March 19, Carter asked the district court to make the injunction permanent.
 But noting that there seemed little national emergency, and observing that the Carter administration had made little effort to reopen the mines, the court declined to make the injunction permanent.
 The temporary injunction lapsed, and no further action was taken by the administration or the courts.

 But a growing number of union members had backed off their earlier demand for the right to strike over local issues.
 Wildcat strikes reduced productivity, which in turn (under the contract) reduced employers' contributions to UMWA pension and health funds.
-The right to strike, they came to realize, would only further harm their health and pension plans.
+They realized that under these conditions, the right to strike, would only further harm their health and pension plans.
 Additionally, many miners began to realize that the strikes were hurting the union's organizing chances, especially in the West.

 Eventually, UMWA and mine negotiators settled on a compromise.
 They tentatively agreed on new, improved dispute resolution procedures which, they hoped, would lower the number of wildcat strikes.